 The route between El Calafate and El Chaltén is one of the shortest and easiest on the classic Patagonia backpacking trail.

 The journey takes just three hours.
-There are multiple daily services run by Chaltén Travel, Cal Tur, Turismo Zaahj and Taqsa.
-We travelled with Chaltén Travel who stopped at El Calafate International Airport on the way (we went with them again from El Chaltén to the airport a few days later).
+There are multiple daily services run by Chaltén Travel, Cal Tur and Marga Taqsa.
+We travelled with Chaltén Travel, and their service stopped at El Calafate International Airport on the way (we went with them again from El Chaltén to the airport a few days later).

 This journey is also one of the most beautiful in the region.
-From El Calafate you coast past Lago Argentino and Lago Viedma before approaching the peaks of Los Glaciares National Park.
+From El Calafate you cruise past Lago Argentino and Lago Viedma before approaching the peaks of Los Glaciares National Park.